ElectricImp-CSE/SalesForceCellularAssetTracker/README.md

 - Update code to support BLE temperature sensor
 - Add temperature and humidity thresholds that send alerts when crossed
 - Add listeners from Salesforce (Bayeux client) for updating settings (ie temp thresholds, reporting intervals etc)
-- Update code to let device disconnect and sleep to conserve power
+- Update the device code to disconnect and sleep between check-ins and reporting to conserve power

-# License
+# License #

 Code licensed under the [MIT License](./LICENSE).